iconify/iconify/README.md

 #### Deprecation notice

 Components in directory `components` are slowly phased out in favor of `iconify-icon` web component.
+Components are still maintained and supported, but it is better to switch to web component.

 Functionality is identical, but web component has some advantages:

 -   No framework specific shenanigans.
 Events and attributes are supported for all frameworks.
 -   Works better with SSR (icon is rendered only in browser, but because icon is contained in shadow DOM, it does not cause hydration problems).